skyv26/budget-app/README.md

 # 📖 Budget App <a name="about-project"></a>

-> The Blog app is a classic blog design website. ln which we can create, show the list of posts and empower readers to interact with them by adding comments and liking posts.
+> A budgeting app is a software application that you may access from your computer, tablet or mobile device to track your finances, such as income, savings, debt payoff, or investing.
+Budgeting apps often will sync with your financial accounts to give you an overview in real-time when finances change.

-**[Blog App]** is a ruby blog website.
+**[Budget App]** is a ruby blog website.

 ## 🛠 Built With <a name="built-with"></a>